The Matchbreaker

 The Matchbreaker is a 2016 American romantic comedy film produced and directed by Caleb Vetter, and starring Wesley Elder, Christina Grimmie, Osric Chau, Victoria Jackson, and Tessa Violet.
 The film follows a man whose occupation is breaking up girls' relationships for their deploring parents, and at the same time trying to win over a girl he had a crush on in grade school.

 The film premiered at Arclight Cinema Dome in Los Angeles on October 4, 2016, and was released in selected theaters on October 7.
 The film was released for digital download on December 6.

-The film features the only motion picture performance by American singer Christina Grimmie, who was murdered four months prior to its release.
+The film features the only motion picture performance by American singer Christina Grimmie, who was murdered four months prior to its release; it is dedicated to Grimmie's memory.

 Plot

 The film opens with Ethan Cooper, a clerk at a computer repair shop, retelling a story to his roommate, Sam, about his long-lasting infatuation with a girl, Emily Atkins, whom he knew in elementary school.

 One day, while visiting his sister Lexy, a florist, Ethan gets an offer from Mrs. Taylor to get rid of her daughter Veronica's boyfriend in exchange for money.
 He succeeds but accidentally causes Veronica to become infatuated with him.
 Mrs. Taylor recommends Ethan to other disapproving parents, thus making him a match-breaker and making his "business" prosperous.

 Sometime later, he gets a yet another offer from a dissatisfied parent.
 Ethan meets her at a jazz club, where she apparently sings at nights.
 It turns out that the daughter is actually Emily Atkins, the same girl whom Ethan was gushing about to his roommate, Sam.
 Ethan decides to meet up with her again, this time at an art gallery, where Emily works.

 Meanwhile, a puerile rich young man named Mitchell becomes interested in a waitress named Tricia.
 Unfortunately, his parents do not approve of his new-found love interest and they hire Ethan to dismantle the couple.
 Ethan goes on a double date with the couple, bringing Lexy along to act as his girlfriend.
 They try to make Mitchell and Tricia dislike each other but are unsuccessful.

 Sometime after, Emily invites Ethan to a restaurant where Ethan learns Emily's apparent displeasure with her boyfriend.
 Later, Ethan gets a surprise visit from Emily's mother, from whom he learns that Emily has broken up with her boyfriend on her own.
 Her mother offers Ethan a reward, but he declines.